kishin07/Supply_Management_System/README-ORDERS-INTEGRATION.md

 3. **Updating Orders**:
    - When an order is updated, the system:
-     - Updates the record in the `orders` table
+     - Updates the record in the `company_orders` table
      - Deletes existing items and creates new ones in the `order_items` table

 4. **Deleting Orders**:
    - When an order is deleted, the system:
      - First deletes all related items from the `order_items` table
-     - Then deletes the record from the `orders` table
+     - Then deletes the record from the `company_orders` table

 ## Testing